Sup2point0/Assort/Bloons/monkey knowledge.md

 - Shimmer activates more often.
 - Tunnels of the Undead – Necromancer and Prince of Darkness can spawn Zombie bloons when bloons are popped in range of other Necromancers.
 - Sun Avatar costs $3000 less cash.
-- Robo Monkey's arms can be set to any targeting priority.
+- Robo Monkey’s arms can be set to any targeting priority.
-- Tech Terror and The Anti-Bloon's activated abilities can knock back MOAB-class bloons, except BADs.
+- Tech Terror and The Anti-Bloon’s activated abilities can knock back MOAB-class bloons, except BADs.
 - Knockback knocks back bloons harder.
 - Ultravision increases range further.
-- Legend of the Night's dark hole ability has shorter cooldown.
+- Legend of the Night’s dark hole ability has shorter cooldown.
 - Bloonjitsu and Grandmaster Ninja have a 20% chance of throwing an extra shuriken.
 - Distraction has a higher chance of distracting bloons.
 - Caltrops can pop 1 more bloon.